chriswebb09/chriswebb09.github.io/_posts/2017-04-06-serving-ourselves.md

 ### Accessing the Filesystem

 To access the movie.json file, we need to create a file path variable with the location of it.
-We can do that by using our path module and calling join. ___dirname is the file path for the directory where index.js is located.
-Since movie.json is in the same directory we can tack it on the end by using join and __dirname.
+We can do that by using our path module and calling join. `__dirname`  is the file path for the directory where index.js is located.
+Since movie.json is in the same directory we can tack it on the end by using join and `__dirname`.

 {% highlight js linenos %}
 var path = path.join(__dirname, 'movie.json');